yahm23/equitas-fe/README.md

 You have been provided with a complete API that returns an array of successful SpaceX launches.

-Pagination is already handled for you in app.js
+Pagination is already handled for you in app.js, this can be enhanced if you wish

 Currently, the app displays the following: